DTAS Resilience Fund — Proposal

 |---|---|---|

-| Community engagement consultant | Member engagement strategy, survey design, community outreach framework | £5,000 |
+| Community engagement consultant | Member engagement strategy, tiered structure, survey design, outreach framework | £5,000 |

-| Membership platform & newsletter | CRM/database, newsletter system, member portal, analytics | £2,000 |
+| Membership platform & newsletter | CRM/database, app-enabled membership, newsletter system, member portal, analytics | £2,000 |

-| Facilitated community events | Community groups gathering, open days, village engagement events | £3,000 |
+| Facilitated community events | Open days, village engagement events, member consultation sessions | £3,000 |

-| Training & skills transfer | Admin team trained on membership management, newsletter, engagement | £2,000 |
+| Training & skills transfer | Admin team trained on membership management, newsletter, engagement tools | £2,000 |

 | Community outreach fund | Small grants and in-kind support for wider Comrie initiatives | £10,000 |